

 • What do other tech or subject experts say about the tool and its outputs?

-It can take a long time to train AI programs and a long time for new datasets to be incorporated into its training.
+It can take a long time to train AI programs and a long time for new datasets to be incorporated into their training.

 Does the program indicate when it was last updated and how current its dataset is?
 Does this impact the relevance of the tool for your requirements?